insect-biome-atlas/happ/README.md

 built-in aligner in `mothur` for generating pairwise identities.
 Note that the latter has not been tested for this workflow.

-The `delta` parameter sets the stable value for the metric in opticlust Default delta=0.0001.
+The `delta` parameter sets the stable value for the metric in opticlust.

 The `cutoff` parameter controls at what similarity threshold clusters are generated.